 Element Name Context.
 Class.
 Attribute.
-Representation Definition and (Optionality) Notes or Value Domain geocode cap. alertInfoArea. geocode. code The geographic code delineating the affected area of the alert message (OPTIONAL) (1) Any geographically-based code to describe message target area: <parameter></parameter> altitude cap. alertInfoArea. altitude. quantity The specific or minimum altitude of the affected area of the alert message (OPTIONAL) (1) If used with the <ceiling> element this value is the lower limit of a range.</ceiling> Otherwise, this value specifies a specific altitude.
-(2) The altitude measure is in feet above mean sea level per the [WGS- 84] datum. ceiling cap. alertInfoArea. ceiling. quantity The maximum altitude of the affected area of the alert message (conditional) (1) MUST NOT be used except in combination with the <altitude> element (2) The ceiling measure is in feet above mean sea level per the [WGS- 84] datum.</altitude>
+Representation Definition and (Optionality) Notes or Value Domain geocode cap. alertInfoArea. geocode. code The geographic code delineating the affected area of the alert message (OPTIONAL) (1) Any geographically-based code to describe message target area: <parameter></parameter> <valuename>valueName</valuename> <value>value</value> where the content of "valueName" is a userassigned string designating the domain of the code, and the content of "value" is a string (which may represent a number) denoting the value itself (e.g., valueName ="SAME" and value="006113").
+(2) Values of "valueName" that are acronyms SHOULD be represented in all capital letters without periods (e.g., SAME, FIPS, ZIP).
+(3) Multiple instances MAY occur within a single <info> block.</info> (4) This element is primarily for compatibility with other systems.
+Use of this element presumes knowledge of the coding system on the part of recipients; therefore, for interoperability, it SHOULD be used in concert with an equivalent description in the more universally understood <polygon> and <circle> forms whenever possible.</circle></polygon> altitude cap. alertInfoArea. altitude. quantity The specific or minimum altitude of the affected area of the alert message (OPTIONAL) (1) If used with the <ceiling> element this value is the lower limit of a range.</ceiling> Otherwise, this value specifies a specific altitude.
+(2) The altitude measure is in feet above mean sea level per the [WGS- 84] datum. ceiling cap. alertInfoArea. ceiling. quantity The maximum altitude of the affected area of the alert message (conditional) (1) MUST NOT be used except in combination with the <altitude> element</altitude> (2) The ceiling measure is in feet above mean sea level per the [WGS- 84] datum.

-3.3 Implementation Notes
+220 3.3 Implementation Notes

-222 3.3.1 WGS-84 Note
+221 3.3.1 WGS-84 Note

-- 223 Geographic locations in CAP are defined using [WGS 84] (World Geodetic System 1984), equivalent to - 224 EPSG (European Petroleum Survey Group) code 4326 (2 dimensions).
-CAP does not assign - 225 responsibilities for coordinate transformations from and to other Spatial Reference Systems.
-See section - 226 1.5 Terminology for the format of coordinate pairs within CAP elements.
+Geographic locations in CAP are defined using [WGS 84] (World Geodetic System 1984), equivalent to EPSG (European Petroleum Survey Group) code 4326 (2 dimensions).
+CAP does not assign responsibilities for coordinate transformations from and to other Spatial Reference Systems.
+See section 1.5 Terminology for the format of coordinate pairs within CAP elements.

-3.3.2 Security Note
+226 3.3.2 Security Note

-- 228 Because CAP is an XML-based format, existing XML security mechanisms can be used to secure and - 229 authenticate its content.
-While these mechanisms are available to secure CAP Alert Messages, they - should not be used indiscriminately. - Note that this section adds two tags to CAP by reference.
-These are: "Signature and "EncryptedData". - 232 Both elements are children of the <alert> element and are optional.
-If the "EncryptedData" element - 233 exists, no other elements will be visible until after the message is decrypted.
-This makes the minimal - 234 CAP message an alert element which encloses an EncryptedData element.
-The maximal CAP message, - 235 if an EncryptedData element is present is an <alert> element enclosing a single EncryptedData element - and a single Signature element.
+Because CAP is an XML-based format, existing XML security mechanisms can be used to secure and authenticate its content.
+While these mechanisms are available to secure CAP Alert Messages, they should not be used indiscriminately.

+230 Note that this section adds two tags to CAP by reference.
+These are: "Signature and "EncryptedData".

+Both elements are children of the <alert> element and are optional.
+If the "EncryptedData" element exists, no other elements will be visible until after the message is decrypted.
+This makes the minimal if an EncryptedData element is present is an <alert> element enclosing a single EncryptedData element and a single Signature element.